Kunstmaan/hyperledger-fabric-kuma-token-example/client/README.md

 * To query: http://localhost:3000/api/chaincode/query?chaincodeId=CHAINCODE_NAME&chaincodeFunction=CHAINCODE_FUNCTION&userId=USER_ID&chaincodeArg=CHAINCODE_ARG_1&chaincodeArg=CHAINCODE_ARG_2&PEER=PEER_NAME

-Peer is optional, kuma-peer will be used by default User is optional, the admin of the peer will be used by default The chaincode name comes from the package.json name.
+Peer is optional, kuma-peer will be used by default.
+User is optional, the admin of the peer will be used by default.
+The chaincode name comes from the package.json name.
 The userId must match the ones in `network/generated/hfc-key-store`.
 The chaincode function is the name of the function as it is in your chaincode, and the peer can be KUMA_PEER or AUTH_PEER, as setup in the network configuration of the backend in `constants/index.js`

 # Modifying the code
 ## Modify the chaincode